salomoncloud/gcp-function-practice/README.md

-test 1,2
-got my webhook to work and trigger gcp
+getting my webhook to trigger a log alarm in gcp test 1 2 test 1 2